 The most significant benefit of adequately addressing this theme is the maintenance of sustainable rural communities in the province.
 Vibrant rural communities are an integral component of Alberta's diverse economy and provide an attractive lifestyle for individuals and families that are dependent on one or more of the province's natural resource industries.
-Whereas the mountain pine beetle infestation will inevitably change some fundamental aspects of the forest industry, implementation of effective mitigation strategies based on well-founded research can help ensure sustainability of the industry and forest-dependent communities.
-Some community leaders are looking more positively at the impact of the beetle, thinking that its impact can be used to a community's, if not the province's advantage.
-Forward and creative thinking will be necessary to realize this possibility.
+Whereas the mountain pine beetle infestation will inevitably change some fundamental aspects of the forest industry, the implementation of effective mitigation strategies based on well-founded research can help ensure the sustainability of the industry and forest-dependent communities.